thakuratul2/Determination-of-metacentric-height/experiment/README.md

 •	Set up a tank of water large enough to submerge the model ship.<br>
 3. Adjustable Inclination:
 •	Install a mechanism to tilt the tank to simulate heeling (tilting) of the ship.

+## EXPERIMENTAL SET UP:

+The experimental set up consists of a pontoon (flat bottomed vessel) which is allowed of float in a M.S. tank.
+The weight of the vessel is kept fix here.
+By means of a pendulum (consisting of a weight suspended to a longer pointer), the angle of tilt θ can be measured on a graduated arc.
+For tilting the ship model a cross bar with four movable hangers is fixed on the model.
+Pendulum and graduated arc are suitably fixed at the centre of the cross bar.

+## PROCEDURE:
+1. Initial Equilibrium:
+•	Place the model ship in the water tank in its initial upright position.
+•	Allow the model ship to come to rest, ensuring it is in a stable equilibrium.
+2. Tilt the Tank:
+•	Gradually tilt the tank to simulate the heeling of the ship.
+•	Measure the angle of heel (θ) and record it.
+3. Observation and Measurement:
+•	Observe the new position of the model ship in the tilted condition.
+•	Measure the new centerline of the ship and the new center of buoyancy (B).
+4. Calculations:
+•	Use the formula to calculate metacentric height GM.
+5. Repeat for Different Heel Angles:
+•	Repeat the experiment by tilting the tank to different angles of heel.
+•	Record the corresponding values of θ, and GM.

+## Steps:

+1. The relevant dimensions as area of collecting tank, mass density of water et c are provided in the data table.
+2. The water level in the tank when pontoon is not in the tank are provided in the data table.
+3. Pontoon is allowed to float in the tank.
+The reading of water level in the tank is recorded in table.
+4. Mass of pontoon can be obtained by the help of Archimedes’s principle.
+5. Position of unbalanced mass, weight of unbalanced mass and the angle of heel can be noted down.
+6. Calculate the metacentric height of the pontoon.
+7. The procedure is repeated for other positions of the unbalanced mass.